Neville Hobson: Entrepreneurial Business Communicator.

 - I’m also an occasional reviewer of gadgets and gizmos, apps and experiences.
 A test pilot of shiny new objects, as it were.

 In October 2014, I was honoured to receive an award for “Outstanding Contribution to Social Media” at the UK Social Media Awards 2014 in London, presented by Stephen Waddington, President of the CIPR.
+I’ve also served as an Awards Judge each year since 2012.

 Everything you read here represents my own personal views and has nothing to do with any organization with whom I have a business or professional relationship, unless stated otherwise, and for which I take responsibility.
 Note, though, that comments on blog posts or submitted to a podcast I present or co-present, are the views and opinions of the commenters for which they take responsibility.
 See also the terms and conditions of use.